313th Air Division: World War II

 A fifth group, the 509th Composite Group, was assigned to the wing in May 1945 from Wendover Army Air Field, Utah.
-The 509th, although assigned to the 313th Bomb Wing, was operationally controlled by Headquarters, Twentieth Air Force.
+The 509th, although assigned to the 313th Wing, was operationally controlled by Headquarters, Twentieth Air Force.
 The 509th was given a base area near the airfield on the north tip of Tinian, several miles from the main installations in the center part of the island where the other groups were assigned.
 Also unlike the other groups in the wing, the 509th used a wide variety of tail codes from various XXI bomber Command groups, instead of using its own, so that the group's planes could not be identified by the Japanese.
 The 509th was also self-contained, and drew little in resources from the 313th Wing or its other groups.

-In early August, the mission of the 509th was revealed when the group flew the Atomic Bomb missions to Hiroshima and Nagasaki.
+In early August, the mission of the 509th was revealed when the group flew Atomic bombings of Hiroshima and Nagasaki.
 In November, the 509th was relieved from assignment to the 313th Bomb Wing and moved to Roswell Army Air Field, New Mexico.

-"After the Japanese surrender in August, 313th Bomb Wing units dropped food and supplies to Allied prisoners and participated in show-of-force flights over Japan."* 505th Bombardment Group: 23 December – 30 June 1946 As part of the postwar drawdown of forces, two of the Wing's groups, the 504th and 505th were inactivated in late 1945 and early 1946.
+"After the Japanese surrender in August, 313th Wing units dropped food and supplies to Allied prisoners and participated in show-of-force flights over Japan."
+As part of the postwar drawdown of forces, two of the Wing's groups, the 504th and 505th were inactivated in late 1945 and early 1946.

-Another group, the 383d, was reassigned to the 313th Bombardment Wing from Eighth Air Force in September 1945 after the Eighth was drawn down on Okinawa.
-The Eighth Air Force was planned to be a second strategic Air Force to be used during the Invasion of Japan which never materialized.
+Another group, the 383d Bombardment Group, was reassigned to the 313th Bombardment Wing from Eighth Air Force in September 1945 after the Eighth was drawn down on Okinawa.
+The Eighth Air Force was planned to be a second strategic Air Force to be used during the Operation Downfall, the invasion of Japan, which never materialized.
 The 383d was inactivated in December with its aircraft and personnel returning to the United States.

 Pacific Air Forces

 In March 1946, the 313th was reassigned to Thirteenth Air Force in the Philippines.
 In the Philippines, the wing was assigned the 5th Bombardment Group from Seventh Air Force "where it conducted bombardment training, aerial reconnaissance and mapping and construction projects."
 The 5th Reconnaissance Group conducted many clandestine mapping missions over non-friendly areas of Asia during the postwar era.
-The wing itself began phasing down for inactivation in late 1947, with the 6th and 9th bomb groups being inactivated in June 1947, and finally the 5th bomb group in January 1948.
+The wing itself began phasing down for inactivation in late 1947, with the 6th and 9th bomb groups being inactivated in June 1947, and finally the 5th Group in January 1948.
 The 313th Bombardment Wing was itself inactivated in June 1948.

-In March 1955, the organization was redesignated as the United States Air Force 313th Air Division as part of Far East Air Forces' Fifth Air Force, at Kadena Air Base, Okinawa.
-The mission of the 313th AD was the command and control of USAF units assigned to Okinawa.
+In March 1955, the organization was redesignated as the 313th Air Division as part of Far East Air Forces' Fifth Air Force, at Kadena Air Base, Okinawa.
+The mission of the 313th was the command of USAF units stationed on Okinawa.